BeyondATC/BeyondATC_Wiki/docs/support/faq.md

 ??? info "Traffic is not moving"
     Injected aircraft will begin moving once they reach their scheduled departure time.
 It may take a little while before you notice movement at the airport.

-??? info "Can traffic backtrack on a runway?"
-    At the moment, traffic cannot backtrack on a runway.
-You might experience weird traffic behaviors in airports where backtracking is mandatory.

 ## Troubleshooting issues